For more on how to listen, enjoy, and trust your intuition, check out the Clear Channel Course here.

 – 'Conversations with God' trilogy of books, by Neale Donald Walsch.
 These are possibly my favourite books in the whole world.
 Not everyone I've spoken to seems to like them, but I found the information and answers within them to be incredibly inspiring and to make a lot of sense too.

 There are also these websites of two well-known professional intuitives, Erin Pavlina and Belinda Davidson: erinpavlina.com and belindadavidson.com.
-You can access a free 7-day course on Belinda's website to learn more about chakras too.

 The final thing I recommended when replying to that email earlier this year was: